toddledev/documentation/docs/07-styling/02-theme/index.md

 ## Fonts

-You can select and manage typography for your project:
+Select and manage typography for your project:

 - Choose from available Google fonts
 - Add new fonts by clicking the [kbd]Add font[kbd] button